meetbryce/unify/docs/FILES.md

     show files

-By default this shows files from the LocalFile adapter.
+By default this shows files from the LocalFile connector.

 Use:

-    show files <adapter>
+    show files <connector>

-to show a file listing from another adapter.
+to show a file listing from another connector.

 ## Mounting file systems

 For now you have to specify file mounts in the `connections.yaml` config file:

     - filemount:
-        adapter: s3
+        connector: s3
         path: /s3
         options:
             BUCKET_NAME: unify.bucket1